eric-geppert/expressApp/readme.md

 version 1.0.3 new features/fixes:

 - abstracted env variables
+- added ability to add rest days(in Calendar.js): need to add button for users to do this need to add field for this to be saved in users info need to get that in req and set daysPushedBackArr dynamically

 futrue todos:

+- remake app from scratch using all const components no classes, to clean it up. (hire dev if have problem with some pages not getting redux state like they should)
 - update description on homepage to explain what the site is/can do
 - add check for if date already exists in weight tracker, send alert if so
 - add ability to remove weight PRs